Efficient Generator of Mathematical Expressions for Symbolic Regression: Discussion and conclusion

 We introduce a novel variational autoencoder for hierarchies, \HVAE, that can be efficiently trained to generate valid mathematical expressions represented as expression trees.
 Compared to generators based on variational autoencoders for sequences, \HVAE has three significant advantages.
 First, it consistently generates valid expressions.
 Second, its performance is robust even for small training sets: \HVAE trained from only two thousand expressions achieves much lower reconstruction error than sequential VAEs trained from 12 thousand examples.
 Third, the \HVAE operating in $32$-dimensional latent space has a lower reconstruction error than sequential VAEs with comparable latent spaces.

 The ability of \HVAE to encode mathematical expressions in a low-dimensional latent space makes it an excellent proxy for exploring the search space of candidate expressions in symbolic regression.
 Indeed, when performing a random search through the latent space, we achieve comparable performance with a random search through the space of candidate expressions defined by a manually crafted probabilistic grammar. \HVAESR, a symbolic regression system that performs evolutionary optimization in the latent space of the \HVAE, significantly outperforms methods based on random search and achieves performance comparable to the state-of-the-art symbolic regression system DSO based on a similar combination of evolutionary algorithms and deep learning.
+The comparison of \HVAESR with PySR, a genetic programming approach operating on expression trees directly, shows the benefit of performing evolutionary optimization in the latent space.

 \HVAE has been used here for symbolic regression, but its potential to efficiently generate and encode hierarchies makes it useful in many different contexts, e.g., generating molecular structures or more general symbolic expressions.
 Analysis of its performance in these application domains is a promising direction for further research.
 Moreover, the ability of \HVAE to learn from small corpora of expressions might prove helpful in retraining the generator after each generation of the evolutionary search, much like the iterative learning in DSO.
 This will narrow its focus to generating better expressions, leading to more accurate equations.
 In general, training the generator on expressions involved in mathematical models that have proved useful in a domain of interest will enable seamless integration and transfer of background knowledge in symbolic regression.